Saatvik-Aggarwal/multiuser_vnc/README.md

 # Notes on installing VNC for multi-user use
-Following are notes on installing multi-user VNC on Ubuntu 20.04
+Following are notes on installing multi-user VNC on Ubuntu 20.04.
+This will enable multiple users with their own desktop environments to concurrently connect remotely and do what they please.

 ## Disclaimers